 Will I still get my medal?

-Once you have completed your 5k, enter your time to firstname.lastname@example.org (email subject March to Get Screened 2020) between March 29-June 15, 2020, and 1st Place Sports will include your submission time as the official posted time on their website.
+Once you have completed your 5k, enter your time to firstname.lastname@example.org (email subject March to Get Screened 2022) 1st Place Sports will include your submission time as the official posted time on their website.

 Will there be awards for timed runners?

 We will not be handing out overall or category-specific awards for timed runners this year.
-However, all participants that have registered prior to the March 12 registration cutoff date will receive a medal when they pick up their race packet.
+More details to come.

 Do I have to wear my bib with a tracker if I’m going to time my virtual run?